plpatil1/CW-Twitter-Trailblazers_099/README.md

 This project is a web-based Algorithm Visualizer that helps users understand how different sorting algorithms and data structures work.
 Through interactive animations, users can see how each algorithm works on a set of data and explore the underlying concepts.

-This project was a collaborative effort completed in five days (June 11th - 16th, 2024) to showcase the skills we've acquired through past learning experiences.
+This project was a collaborative effort completed in six days (June 11th - 16th, 2024) to showcase the skills we've acquired through past learning experiences.

 #### Project Type